SarahBass/ABC-Pup-Android-Game/README.md

 A Java Spelling Game

- Updated 5 days ago
 ABC pup is 2D vector art app game developed in Java for Android.
+The code is stored on a private reository.

 It is a spelling game inspired by Benchmark Universe Spelling Curriculum, which is the current curriculum used across the United States for Language Arts.